armin-reichert/mazes/README.md

 The implementations given here try to do better: by just changing the edge set of a 2D grid graph the underlying graph algorithm should still be recognizable (e.g. classical minimum-spanning-tree algorithms like Kruskal or Prim ).
 As there are no dependencies to UI frameworks these algorithms should be easily reusable.

-Maze algorithms go my attention when reading [this blog](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap), where Jamis Buck presents the most commonly known algorithms and provides Ruby and Javascript implementations.
+Maze algorithms got my attention when reading [this blog](http://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap), where Jamis Buck presents the most commonly known algorithms and provides Ruby and Javascript implementations.
 My original intent was to reimplement only some of these algorithms using the new Java 8 features (streams, lambda expressions).
 In the end, I implemented all of the algorithms presented there and even more.

 This project contains also new algorithms for generating mazes.
 One new algorithm is a modification of Eller's algorithm which generates the maze from the center of the grid towards the outer borders.
 The resulting grid however is heavily biased.